jasonrdsouza/jasonrdsouza.github.io/content/post/elements-of-ruby-style.md

 date = 2014-02-23T21:13:58Z
 draft = false
-title = "The Elements of (Ruby) Style" description = "A simple, but powerful set of rules to enhance the quality and readability of ruby code"
+title = "The Elements of (Ruby) Style" description = "Simple, but powerful rules to enhance the quality of ruby code"
 +++